Carifio: Once again, NIU refuses to exorcise its demons in loss to Miami

 It’s probably worth pointing out here the Huskies were without Antario Brown, but still got solid performances from Telly Johnson Jr. (15 carries, 50 yards, touchdown) and Gavin Williams (6-45).

 They are 1-3 in those games.
 They haven’t scored more than 20 in any of them.
-Toledo and Miami held them to under 10 points.
+Toledo and Miami held them to less than 10 points.
 If they score 21 points in each of those games, they are 3-1 in them and 5-2 in the MAC, hanging around near the top of the standings and in pretty good shape to get to Detroit for the league title game.

 But they didn’t reach 21 points in any of those games.
 They have a losing record in the MAC.
 They have one regular season game left, Nov.
 30 at home against Central Michigan (4-7, 2-5), a team that has struggled this year but beat Western Michigan (5-6, 4-3) on Tuesday, taking some of the luster off of NIU’s second-best conference win of the year.